Chapters 27 and 28

 17) Rab, the equivalent resistance for the two parallel resistors R1 and R2 is (a)72Ω (b)24Ω (c)16Ω.

-21) The current through Rab-portion is (a)2.25A (b)1.2A (c) equal to the current that flows out of the battery (d) equal to the current that flows through the Rac-portion (e) b, c, & d. click here
+21) The current through Rab is (a)2.25A (b)1.2A (c) equal to the current that flows out of the battery (d) equal to the current that flows through Rac (e) b, c, & d. click here.

-22) To find the voltage (Potential difference) between points a and b, named "Vab", (a) Rab must be multiplied by the1.2A (b) we think that Vab is just equal to the 36V that the battery supplies (c) neither a nor b.
+To find the voltage between points a and b, or Vab , (a) Rab must be multiplied by 1.2A (b) we think that Vab is just equal to the battery voltage (c) neither a nor b.

-25) The current in any portion of the circuit in this problem (a) can become more than 1.2A (b) cannot be more than 1.2A (c) must be set equal to 1.2A, even through R1 alone or R2 alone. click here
+25) The current in any portion of this circuit (a) can be more than 1.2A (b) cannot be more than 1.2A (c) must be set equal to 1.2A, even in the absence one of R1 or R2. click here.

 ρT = ρ20 [ 1 + α ( T - 20) ]